Rhode Island Windshield Insurance: What are the Full Glass coverage laws in Rhode Island?

 The lack of explicit laws for this state makes the entire glass coverage issue a gray area.
 The only clarity one might obtain is in the area of aftermarket parts that are allowed, under special circumstances.

 Paying for car repairs is expensive even with good insurance.
-You might be able to make your monthly premium, but that doesn’t mean you have hundreds to fork over in the event of a cracked windshield.
+You might be able to make your monthly premium, but that doesn’t mean you have hundreds to fork over in the event of a cracked windshield and auto insurance claim.

 Rhode Island car insurance providers can offer “zero-deductible glass coverage,” which means that in the event of a damaged windshield or windows, you can have them repaired or replaced without having to pay anything out of pocket.